This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The good point is that this size limit applies to both rear-facing and forward-facing modes.
 So you can always choose which mode is better for you to install the car seat and suit your current situation.

 We strongly recommend the Tribute 5 lightweight convertible car seat for travel.
 It’s lightweight and comparably compact.
 Carrying it with a car seat travel bag won’t be a biggie.

 Most moms and dads choose the Evenflo Tribute 5 as a travel car seat for toddlers between 1-3 years old.
-Its 40lbs/ 40″ size limit makes it not a good car seat for accommodating 4 years old kids.
-If you want a lightweight travel car seat for 4 years old, check its younger sibling – Sonus 65 (65 lbs/ 49″), or Baby Trend Trooper (65 lbs/ 50″.
+Due to the low 40lbs/ 40″ size limit, it’s not a good car seat for accommodating 4 years old kids.
+If you want a lightweight convertible car seat for 4 years old, check out its younger sibling – Sonus 65 (65 lbs/ 49″), or Baby Trend Trooper (65 lbs/ 50″).

 You’d better use the Tribute 5 as a travel car seat, not a good everyday car seat because of its limited padding and fewer features.
 For example, Evenflo Tribute 5 has the common LATCH.
 That may take a bit longer and a bit more exertion to achieve a tight and proper installation than the premium models from the same manufacturer, like the EveryFit.

 There’s no doubt that the Tribute 5 lives up to Evenflo’s stellar reputation for building excellent budget travel car seats.
 It doesn’t come with all the bells and whistles you’ll find on more expensive models, but it does the basics extremely well.
 Plus, it’s incredibly lightweight and convertible for both rear-facing and forward-facing rides.
 For just $79.99, it delivers awesome performance at a budget price.